SDI-SoftwareDefinedInverter/TAPAS/README.md

 ## 2. GETTING STARTED WITH TAPAS AND RASPBERRY PI
 ### (FOR LABORATORY USE ONLY)
+###
+### Note: TI Instaspin motor identification is not 100% reliable for every motor.
+Success depends on motor type, supply voltage and supply current (see below).

 + Create an SD-Card image for your Raspberry Pi Zero (W) (<https://www.raspberrypi.org/documentation/installation/installing-images/>)
 + Insert SD card in Raspberry PI Zero (W) and check that the Raspberry PI boots to a command prompt